msaf9/DataApp/README.md

 # Market Summary
-Design and development of Stock Data application using object-oriented programming language and libraries.
+Design and development of Market Summary application using object-oriented programming language and libraries.

 ## Table of contents
 1. Introduction